The Two Wrolds

 This is how the corpse transportation business worked.

-The corpse guiders would cover the mouth, the nose and the eyes, as well as seven major occupants on the body of the deceased with red written talisman to prevent the remaining yang qi to disperse from the rundown shelter, which enabled the deceased in a semi-conscious state to direct the body to perform some simple physic actions, such as stand up, walking and turn around in the audio command of the corpse guilder.
+The tour guides for the corpses would cover the mouth, the nose and the eyes, as well as seven major occupants on the dead body with red written talisman to prevent the remaining yang qi to disperse from the rundown shelter, which enabled the deceased in a semi-conscious state to direct the body to perform some simple physic actions, such as stand up, walking and turn around in the audio command of the guides.